 Karl W. Kowallis is an associate in our New York Office.
-His practice includes patent prosecution, litigation, data privacy, software patents, and software copyright.
+His practice includes patent litigation, data privacy, software patents, and software copyright.

 During law school Karl was a member of the school’s Law & Entrepreneur Clinic where he drafted patent applications, prepared trademark applications, and drafted employment agreements.
 Karl was a member of BYU’s national moot court competition, making it to the finals of the regional competition.
-He won both the 1L and 2L competitions at BYU’s law school.
+He had previously won both the 1L and 2L competitions at BYU’s law school.

 - Not So Obvious After All: PTAB Lacked Evidence to Eradicate University’s Disinfection Method

 - Not so fast—the PTAB must provide notice and opportunity for litigants to respond to sua sponte decisions

 - Promises Made, Promises Not Kept: Even an Implied License Requires Compliance With Its Terms

 - Patterns of Vexatious Litigation Are a Relevant Consideration in Awarding Attorney's Fees in Patent Infringement Cases

 - Voluntary Dismissal With Prejudice Does Not Preclude Attorney’s Fees

 Karl Kowallis, Treating Fair Use as an Easement on Intellectual Property, 2018 BYU L. Rev. 1073 (2019).
 Available at: https://digitalcommons.law.byu.edu/lawreview/vol2018/iss5/6